-The crowning glory of the wood carving in the Chapel is the frieze above the paneling on either side of the chancel.
+86 The crowning glory of the wood carving in the Chapel is the frieze above the paneling on either side of the chancel.
 Mr. Wiggins here took as his theme the idea of processions, pilgrimages, all moving toward the altar.
 On the right-hand side, at the end nearest the altar, is the stable at Bethlehem with the Christ Child in the manger.
 The rest of the frieze illustrates various processions in the Bible.
 First we see the shepherds with their dogs hurrying to Bethlehem, and behind them the three kings traveling in state with slaves, warriors and attendants; one of them, perhaps weary from sitting too long on his camel, is being carried in a sedan chair.
 Next we see Christ as a Lad in the Temple, His first long journey, and then the Palm Sunday procession into Jerusalem.
 The agony of the procession up the Via Dolorosa is well brought out by the huge cross under the burden of which the Master is staggering.
 Next comes Christ with the two disciples on the way to Emmaus.
-Finally we have the Children of Israel carrying the ark towards the promised land, while behind them Pharaoh's army is overwhelmed in the Red Sea.
+Finally, we have the Children of Israel carrying the ark towards the promised land, while behind them Pharaoh's army is overwhelmed in the Red Sea.

-On the left side the Castle of the Holy Grail is shown with Galahad riding on his quest.
+87 On the left side at the end nearest the altar, the Castle of the Holy Grail is shown with Galahad riding on his quest.
 There follows a procession of crusaders exhorted by Peter the Hermit, who is leading them to the Holy Sepulcher.
 An excellent representation of Canterbury Cathedral introduces the Canterbury pilgrims riding at a brisk pace towards the shrine of St. Thomas à Becket.
 St. Peter's, Rome, is shown next with the two pilgrims on their way thither.
 Christian and Faithful represent the Pilgrims' Progress, and the Pilgrim Fathers appear on the shore making friends with the Indians, while the Mayflower rides at anchor in the background.
 We also have a suggestion of the journeys of the early French missionaries through the Canadian woods.
 Some mountaineers from the Balkans are on their way to Jerusalem, while the crowd of the lame, the sick and the blind are making a difficult journey to the shrine of Saint Anne de Beaupré.
 The theme of processions is brought up to date by a group of Trinity alumni coming back to the College Chapel at Commencement time.
+A part of this frieze is illustrated in drawings at the Chapter Headings of this book.